106,99 €

 Produktbeschreibung

-This book offers a comprehensive and compelling, evidence-based roadmap for strengthening early childhood systems.
-Drawing on neuroscience, developmental psychology, and four decades of policy and field experience, the book bridges the gap between knowledge and action across eight key domains early development, developmentally appropriate activities, parenting, disability inclusion, child protection, and more.
+Systems Approach to Early Childhood Development: Bridging Theory, Policy and Practice offers a comprehensive and compelling, evidence-based roadmap for strengthening development in early childhood years.
+Drawing on neuroscience, developmental psychology, developmental diversity and laws for protecting children, the book presents the interaction and influence of each other within a broader ecosystem.
+The book is a coming together of four decades of academic, research, policy and field experience of the author, and it bridges the gap between knowledge and action.
+It is spread across eight chapters covering early development, developmentally appropriate activities, care practices, parenting, disability, child protection, and more.

-Grounded in India s ECCE landscape and aligned with global frameworks like NEP 2020, UNCRPD, and UNCRC, this book is an essential resource for educators, policymakers, practitioners, and anyone committed to building inclusive, resilient systems for all children.
+Grounded in India s ECCE landscape drawing from NEP 2020, it aligns with global frameworks like UNCRPD and UNCRC, this book is an essential resource for educators, researchers, students, policymakers, practitioners, parents and anyone committed to building inclusive, resilient and integrated approach for all children.

 Autorenporträt